 Thinking about self-studying a language, but not quite sure where to start?

 Self-studying a language (vs. studying a language in a school or with a tutor, etc) has enormous benefits.
-It is customizable, cost-friendly, schedule-friendly, location-friendly, easily tracked, etc.
+It is customizable, cost-friendly, schedule-friendly, location-friendly, easily tracked, etc. Language learning via any method is so incredibly valuable.
+Check out the top 50 benefits of language learning here!

 However, self-studying a language has quite a few cons as well.
 The lack of direction, organization, pressure, motivation, and higher rate of burnout that is so common can be a big issue.